fahadash/CalcRx/publications/Einstein_Equation_Fix.md

 __main.Select(a0 => 3 * a0);
 ```

 Perfect so far right?
-Now the system has to combine a `_ +`, the new fix would rip the Expression, remove `3 * a0` which is the selector out, then generate new expression and a new Select call [Expression][4].
+Now the system has to combine a `_ +`, the new fix would rip the Expression, remove `3 * a0` which is the selector out, then generate new expression and a new Select call [Expression][expression_call].
 Imagine how crazy would it be if your expression involve 20 binary operations?
 The troubles don't end there consider the following expression

 ```
 (_ + 1) * (_ - 1)